michaeljfriedman/economy-simulator/design.md

 - Add: each month, unemployed people are rehired if a company can afford them, and are distributed evenly among companies.

+## Version 3: Adds variable income

+Income is specified as a distribution - for instance, 25% of people make 25k, 25% make 65k, 25% make 100k and 25% make 250k.
+This generalizes the
+constant income case that's currently implemented.

 ## Config format

 The config is a JSON object with the parameters: